thomasnield/blog_articles/linear_programming_with_kotlin_part_iii/linear_programming_with_kotlin_part_iii.md

 }
 ```

-Now going back to the `Block` class, I will add an `addConstraints()` function that will level any slots that are not within the operating day to 0.
-Otherwise, it will query all the affecting blocks for each `ScheduledClass` and say they must all sum to no more than 1.
+lNow going back to the `Block` class, I will add an `addConstraints()` function.
+It will query all the affecting blocks for each `ScheduledClass` and say they must all sum to no more than 1.
 This ensures no overlap between classes will occur.
+But if a block is not within an operating day, not only should its slots be fixed to  `0`, but _all_ of its affecting slots should be fixed to `0`.

 ```kotlin
 /** A discrete, 15-minute chunk of time a class can be scheduled on */